xiangyu-zhong/xiangyu-zhong.github.io/_pages/about.md

 ======
 - [06/2024] Won the Second Prize at 4MT Competition, IEEE Communications Society, in Denver, CO, USA.
 - [06/2024] Awarded the Talent Development Scholarship by HKSAR government.
-- [08/2023] Received CUHK Vice-Chancellor's PhD Scholarship and started my journey in CUHK!
+- [08/2023] Received CUHK Vice-Chancellor's PhD Scholarship and started my Ph.D. journey in CUHK!
 - [12/2022] Awarded the Most Outstanding Student Award of UESTC (10 of 4800+).
 Healtfelt thanks to everyone who supported and accompanied me along the past four years!